aclinnovator/aclinnovator.github.io/_notebooks/2017-6-22-Asymptotic-Convergence-of-Gradient-Descent-for-Linear-Regression-Least-Squares-Optimization.md

 The boundary points of the set $A$ are dynamical bifurcation points.
 Suppose the boundary points of $A$ are used to dissect the real line into disjoint subsets.
 The qualitative behavior of learning dynamics is distinct for values of $\alpha$ picked from each of these subsets.

-## Discussion
+## Conclusion

-We have derived exact analytical bounds on $\alpha$ values which lead to learning convergence and used these bounds to show analytically and computationaly the existence of distinct dynamical regimes in the learning dynamics of gradient descent in linear least squares regression.
-As the alpha parameter is varied, the system travels through different modes of stability but is always stable at the true weight value.
-Through some auxilary calculations revealed exponentially small convergence timescales.
-Lastly, we showed that these results also hold for nonlinear and polynomial regression.
+We have derived exact analytical bounds on $\alpha$ values which lead to learning convergence.
+Although linear regression has a closed form solution, that such results exist is exciting.
+Secondly, auxilary calculations reveal exponentially small convergence timescales.

-This article is only a basic preview of what is to come.
-The presentation here is limited to instances where the Gaussian noise assumption can be made.
-It doesn't consider alternative error functions.
-The analysis is restricted to the deterministic but in the future could include comments (1) on how the learning is affected by the spatial distribution of the independent variables and (2) on initial weight conditions.

-Although linear regression has a closed form solution, that such analytical results on the dynamics of gradient descent is exciting.
 It shows that understanding the learning behavior of gradient descent dynamical systems is actually quite a tractable problem.
 This ought to inspire efforts to understand the learning process of more complex optimization tasks.
 This is practically useful as with deeper understanding comes more powerful algorithms.
 In the longer run, it will be extremely valuable to the effort to decipher the fundamental algorithms underlying intelligent, learning, systems.